 For this architecture, we need 12 input buffer memories for our 12x12 switch.
 (Within each buffer memory, multiple logical queues (per-output, per-priority, etc) should be implemented; this does not affect our throughput calculation, here, provided of course that the (separate!) queue-pointer memories can keep up with the required operation rate).
 Each of these memories must now provide a throughput just twice as much as the link throughput, hence it will follow organization (ii) above.
-What SRAM clock frequency must we use to achieve that?
+What SRAM clock frequency must we use to achieve that, for the worst-case (for this buffer) packet size?
 How many SRAM chips do we need for the entire switch?
 How much power do all the buffer memories consume?
 What is the cost of buying all these SRAM chips, and what would be the ASP of this switch?